Here are the common questions we get from business owners:

 - Do You Know How to Spot a Phishing Email?

-One of the biggest reasons we prefer Mac to PC for business, is because they are user-friendly.
+One of the biggest reasons we prefer Mac to PC for business, is because they are user-friendly and much much easier to use!
 It is definitely a great selling point of Apple products, along with their notorious accessibility.

 A common worry among PC-based companies is that their staff will struggle to adapt to an entirely new kind of technology if they switch to Apple.
 This shouldn’t put anyone off making the change, though, because Macs are so easy to get used to.
 Apple even has a webpage dedicated to helping ex-Windows users make the switch!